movabletype/mt-docs-data-api-reference/data-structures.md

     + userpicUrl (string) - The URL of this page creator's userpic.
 The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
 If user does not set own userpic, will be returned empty string.
 + basename (string) - The basename for this page.
 + blog
-    + id (number) - The ID of the blog that contains this page.
+    + id (number) - The ID of the site that contains this page.
 + body (string) - The contents of this page that the text format is applied. [update in v2] if you want to get the raw contents, you should sent a "no_text_filter=1" parameter with authenticated request.
 + folder (Folder) - The container folder of this page.
 + class (string) - The object class for this page.